Centaur (rocket stage): Characteristics

-Common Centaur is built around stainless steel pressure stabilized balloon propellant tanks with 0.020 in thick walls.
+Centaur stages are built around stainless steel pressure-stabilized balloon propellant tanks with 0.020 in thick walls.
 It can lift payloads of up to 19000 kg.
-The thin walls minimize the mass of the tanks, maximizing the stage's overall performance.
+The thin tank walls minimize mass, maximizing overall stage performance.

-A common bulkhead separates the LOX and LH2 tanks, further reducing the tank mass.
-It is made of two stainless steel skins separated by a fiberglass honeycomb.
-The fiberglass honeycomb minimizes heat transfer between the extremely cold LH2 and relatively warm LOX.
+A common bulkhead separates the LOX and LH2 tanks, further reducing weight.
+The bulkhead consists of two stainless steel skins separated by a fiberglass honeycomb, which limits heat transfer between the extremely cold LH2 and the comparatively warmer LOX.

-The main propulsion system consists of one or two Aerojet Rocketdyne RL10 engines.
-The stage is capable of up to twelve restarts, limited by propellant, orbital lifetime, and mission requirements.
-Combined with the insulation of the propellant tanks, this allows Centaur to perform the multi-hour coasts and multiple engine burns required on complex orbital insertions.
+The main propulsion system consists of one or two RL10 engines made by Aerojet Rocketdyne.
+The stage is capable of up to multiple restarts, constrained by propellant supply, orbital lifetime, and mission requirements.
+In combination with insulation on the propellant tanks, this enables Centaur to perform multi-hour coast phases and multiple engine burns for complex orbital insertions.